 The majority of revenue in a subscription-based business model is derived from repeat customers, not from new ones.

-When you calculate the customer retention rate, you take proactive measures to reduce churn and determine whether your customers will remain loyal to you or leave.
+When you track customer retention metrics, you take proactive measures to reduce churn and take measures to improve customer loyalty.

-In order to improve your product’s customer engagement, you can further analyze this information and identify friction spots.
-You cannot measure the effectiveness of your customer retention strategy without retention metrics.
+Thus, you cannot measure the effectiveness of your customer retention strategy without customer retention metrics.